Peamupbubber/Portfolio/README.md

 # My personal portfolio

-I am attempting to learn some basic web design to create my own portfolio
+I am attempting to learn html, css, and js to create my own portfolio.
+This project is not finished yet.